nubenetes/awesome-kubernetes/docs/public-cloud-solutions.md

 ## Cloud Agnostic Design
 - [==medium: Cloud Agnostic Design== 🌟](https://medium.com/path-to-software-architect/cloud-agnostic-design-925c08e1d610)

+## Multi-Cloud and Multi-Tool Concerns
+- [cybernews.com: Trouble in paradise: IT professionals unhappy with cloud services](https://cybernews.com/cloud/trouble-in-paradise-it-professionals-unhappy-with-cloud-services/) Only 8% of IT professionals surveyed around the globe believe they are getting the most from the cloud.
+A staggering 76% said they think their company is hitting a 'wall' as many of the daily tools were not designed to unify a multi-cloud, multi-tool world.
+73% of the respondents agreed that they'd reached a point where they are struggling with efficiency scaling cloud efforts.
+Complexities with cloud adoption have increased, meaning that many business units and engineers within an organization decide to find isolated local solutions.
+That translates to companies having thousands of 'islands of automation' across teams, business units, subsidiaries, and locations. **Close to 63% of respondents said cyber threats specifically targeting cloud services were the main obstacle to cloud adoption.** Unsurprisingly, 60% said that the lack of security solutions protecting cross-platform environments was the critical hindrance for smoother general cloud adoption.

 ## Public Cloud Services Comparison
 * [intellipaat.com: AWS vs Azure vs Google – Detailed Cloud Comparison](https://intellipaat.com/blog/aws-vs-azure-vs-google-cloud/)